Osama-A-Abbas/subscriptions-system/README.md

 - Navigate to the application URL
 - Click "Register" to create a new account
-- Fill in your details and create an account
+- Fill in your details:
+  - **Username**: Must be unique (real-time validation provided)
+  - **Email**: Must be unique and valid format
+  - **Password**: Secure password with confirmation
+- Real-time validation will show if username/email is available
+- Create your account and you'll be automatically logged in

 ### 2. Adding Subscriptions